sirisian/ecmascript-types/decoratorreplacement.md

 - **The failure is STATIC.** A macro that names `Date` is rejected where it is written, not when it is called.
 An earlier draft's sandbox would have failed at expansion, far from the mistake.
-- **Local mutation stays legal** — typeprogramming.md is explicit that a `Set` of seen keys or an accumulator is fine and only *shared module-level* mutable state is not — so a macro can still compute.
+- **Local mutation stays legal** â€” typeprogramming.md is explicit that a `Set` of seen keys or an accumulator is fine and only *shared module-level* mutable state is not â€” so a macro can still compute.
 - **One concept, not two.** Type builders and replacement decorators are both user JavaScript the compiler runs, and they get one discipline.